www.drphil.com noted the following: Acknowledge the purpose.

 You need to be so committed to finding your purpose that you don’t have time to be tempted anymore. #5 Ask God to help you set realistic expectations for your life.
 Don’t be too hard on yourself if you come up short. #6 Ask God to help you forgive others.
 Verse 13 of the Lord’s Prayer say’s “And forgive us our sins as we forgive those who sin against us”.
 We need to forgive others so that God will forgive us.
 We need to forgive others so that God will start to answer our prayers.
 You need to forgive others so that you can overcome your addiction. #7 Ask God to help you avoid things and circumstances that trigger your addiction. #8 Ask God to help you to be aware of your limitations.
 Do not take on too much work or stress because these are quick triggers to relapse. #9 Ask God to help you to always be balanced.
 Be balanced physically, emotionally and spiritually.
 Limit your emotional swings and get enough rest.
 Be consistent with your exercise.
 Read the Bible every day.

-Key point #4 All sin is likely a trigger to your addiction.
+Key point #4 All sin is likely a trigger to your addiction and it disrupts your maintenance program.
 The reason that this is true is because sin takes us out of God’s light and joy and it puts us in the darkness.
 Once we slip into the darkness it is natural that the addiction will resurface quickly.